-"Whether it is in the doctor's office, or in the classroom, people will often respond to their volume, rather than Black women and girls' concerns.
+"Whether it is in the doctor's office, or in the classroom, people will often respond to their perceived composure, rather than Black women and girls' concerns.
 To be clear, regardless of tone, volume, or erudition, our self-advocacy is perceived as disruptive or confrontational.
 Black women and girls are left to deal with the very real consequences of these misperceptions."

 Dr. Keisha Bentley-Edwards

-Find out about my upcoming events, recent lectures and publications.
+Find out about my upcoming events, recent lectures, and publications.